 A recent report from the GAO found that the VA lacks a central clearinghouse for soliciting and collecting information on potential financial exploitation of veterans receiving pension benefits.
-To say sponse.
+To say this is troubling is an understatement.

 The GAO provided the VA with clear recommendations for addressing this problem, and now I am quoting, "systematically solicit and collect information on potential financial exploitation" and "assess this information to address plans to address the potential exploitation of veterans receiving pension benefit."